Capital Street Pavement Management Program

 The City of Boulder’s budget priorities for transportation funding are the safety and preservation of the transportation system, including maintaining all streets in a good and safe condition.
 The Transportation Division has established a Pavement Management Program (PMP) for Boulder’s 300-mile street system, which includes inspecting and rating all streets on a three-year interval to maintain awareness of existing conditions and guide where pavement repairs will be made in future years.

-This year’s pavement management work will begin with curb and gutter repair work and Americans with Disabilities Act (ADA) compliant curb access ramp upgrades.
-To take advantage of the warm weather and contractor availability, some curb and gutter repair will take place in early winter 2018.
+Pavement management typically begins with curb and gutter repair work and Americans with Disabilities Act (ADA) compliant curb access ramp upgrades.
+Typically, this work occurs in the spring, when warm temperatures support concrete repairs.
+Sometimes this work takes advantage of warm weather and contractor availability and begins in mild fall and winter months.

 Cracks in the pavement are sealed to prevent moisture from entering the base and sub-base of a roadway, reducing pavement failures and potholes and extending the pavement life.

 Asphalt rejuvenation is used on streets to restore the original pavement properties that degrade over time by oxidation and weathering.
 The rejuvenation process happens in three steps.
 During the first step, an oil based emulsion is sprayed onto the street.
 To minimize tracking of the emulsion onto nearby surfaces during the curing process, the second step is to apply a layer of washed sand on top of the emulsion.
 The final step in rejuvenation is to sweep the street to remove the sand.
 The city has contracted with Pavement Restoration to conduct asphalt rejuvenation within the city.
-A description of their process can be found here.
+Description of the asphalt rejuvenation process

 Chip seal is a surface application used to prolong the life of an existing street by applying a liquid asphalt membrane binder (“seal”) and a layer of small crushed stone (“chip”) over the existing street surface.
 Chip seal typically extends the useful life of the existing pavement by eight to 12 years and is typically used on residential or lower-volume streets.